 Learning from entertaining YouTube videos and step-by-step guides on the internet, she begins her campaign with the help of her sister, a wedding photographer (Dae Al-Halili).
 Not unlike Al-Mansour’s previous heroine Shelley, Maryam is driven by the legacy of her mother to be free-spirited, independent and take on the establishment.

 Though Maryam’s main campaign promise is fixing that road, this small scale story is inspiring nonetheless.
 The script is straight to the point, and as is often the case when translating Arabic, some of the emotion struggles to shine through the subtitles, but this story represents so much more.
-It is the product of a new generation of Muslim women like its director-producer-screenwriter who are finding their voices and fighting for what they believe in.
+The Perfect Candidate is the product of a new generation of Muslim women like its director-producer-screenwriter who are finding their voices and fighting for what they believe in.

 As Maryam drives off into a sea of monochromatic vehicles in her shiny blue car, there’s a triumph and determination that makes you sure she’ll do much more yet, and I anticipate even better from Haifaa al-Mansour to come.